-As the project is not yet complete this report details all of the outcomes of the project delivery process to date.
+This closedown report details all of the outcomes of the project delivery process up to the point at which it was formally closed down on the 12th October 2014.
 All of the technical reports, milestone assessments, developed specifications, device modelling outputs, layouts, and required ancillary equipment have been included.
-Together these documents provide the full description of all of the issues requiring consideration and the decisions made..
+Together these documents provide the full description of all of the issues requiring consideration and the decisions made.
+We believe that this learning will be an invaluable input into other DNO projects looking to deploy fault current limiter technology.